KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 ## Tip: using milestones

 Because GitHub is a platform for Git, it is a great tool to conserve a clean history of a project.
 One way to achieve this goal (if desired), would be to use milestones.
-To put it simply, on GitHub a milestone is a named basket of issues/pull-requests, that can optionally have a description and a date.
+To put it simply, on GitHub a milestone is a named bucket of issues/pull-requests, that can optionally have a description and a date.

-Applying this to a project could be having a milestone per sprint (named after the number of the sprint), with a due date matching the one from the end of the sprint and the goals of the sprint in the description.
+Applying this to a Scrum project could mean having a milestone per sprint (named after the number of the sprint), with a due date matching the one from the end of the sprint and the goals of the sprint in the description.
 All pull-requests (stories) would be tagged as part of the milestone.

 <figure class="figure">
   <img src="/images/github-as-a-workflow/10.png" alt="In this workflow, a milestone equals a sprint" />